 Colonial violence against Indigenous people isn’t a matter of the past.
-You don’t have to look much further than the current situation in Nova Scotia where non-Native fishermen are threatening and destroying Mi’kmaw property to intimidate and prevent them from being able to catch and sell lobster — which is meant to be a protected treaty right.
+You don’t have to look much further than the current situation in Nova Scotia where non-Native fishermen are threatening and destroying Mi’kmaw property; intimidating and preventing them from being able to catch and sell lobster — which is meant to be a protected treaty right.

-Indigenous knowledge of fishing practices that maintain reciprocity between nature and humans is well established.
-It’s often studied and celebrated because their traditional cultural practices are based on sustainability and not commercialization.
-Another supposed justification to stop Mi’kmaw fisherfolk from trapping lobster all-year-round, per their treaty rights, and outside of commercial seasons during molting (when lobsters have soft shells and are mating) is that this will also damage lobster stock — a theory that has also been disproved by experts.
+Indigenous knowledge and fishing practices that maintain reciprocity between nature and humans is well established.
+It’s frequently studied and celebrated because their traditional cultural practices are based on sustainability and not commercialization.
+Justifications for stopping Mi’kmaw fisherfolk from trapping lobster all-year-round; as per their treaty rights, include incorrectly asserting that collection outside of commercial seasons (during molting when lobsters have soft shells and are mating) will damage lobster stock — a theory that has also been disproved by experts.

-If you want to help the Mi’kmaq Nations, you can sign this petition, share this post, follow social media hashtags like AllEyesOnMikmaki and Mikmaq to amplify Indigenous voices or you can check out the information below.
+If you want to help: sign this petition; share this post; follow social media hashtags like #AllEyesOnMikmaki and #Mikmaq; amplify Indigenous voices and can check out the information below.

 To learn how to correctly pronounce Mi’kmaw, Mi’kmaq, Mi’kma’ki, Sipekne’katik, click here.

 All Eyes On Mi’kma’ki (YouTube) — meet the people trying to make a living